gnuradio/volk/CONTRIBUTING.md

 Keep the generic kernel version as simple as possible and verify your optimized kernels against the generic version.

-## GitHub-specific Actions

-VOLK is currently hosted at GitHub, where we've added some mechanics that help with getting code merged.
-If you intend to develop code more than once, request being accepted into the [gr-devs][gr-devs] group.
-Members of this group can change labels and approve pull requests or request changes.

 ## The Buddy Principle: Submit One, Review One

 When you've submitted a pull request, please take the time to review another